 In December 2011, the School entered into a service contract with Lincoln Center Institute for the Arts in Education ("LCI") to receive high school literacy-related services based on a fee for service basis.
-The contract is effective through December 2015 after which the contract will automatically be extended through June 2017 with additional one-year extensions until the contract is terminated.
+The contract is effective through June 2017, with additional one-year extensions until the contract is terminated.
 Services include teaching artists, program manager, and yearly licensing for materials.
 The fee is based on rates negotiated between LCI and the United Federation of Teachers, Lincoln Center Teaching Artist Chapter, NYSUT, AFT, AFL-CIO, whose rates are expected to increase 3% per year.
-Future minimum payments under the contract are as follows:
+Future minimum payments under the contract through June 30, 2017 are \$97,655.